arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-opta-modbus-tcp/content.md

 In the code editor, match the local variable with the shared one sent by the Portenta Machine Control.

-And once stored locally, design the logic to control the outputs as you want.
+Once stored locally, design the logic to control the outputs as you want.
 In this case, four different temperature levels will be set to control each output with the temperature rise respectively.
 Copy and paste the following script into the **main code** section.

 ```
 temp_local:= temp_reg;